moinwiki/moin/docs/admin/upgrade.rst

    So please consider it to be different and incompatible software that tries to be compatible in some areas:

        * Server and wiki engine Configuration: expect to review/rewrite it
        * Wiki content: expect 90% compatibility for existing moin 1.9 content.

-     * The most commonly used simple moin wiki markup (like headlines, lists, bold, ...) has not changed
+           * The most commonly used simple moin wiki markup (like headlines, lists, bold) has not changed
            * CamelCase auto links will be converted to explicit [[CamelCase]] links
            * [[attachment:my.jpg]] will be converted to [[/my.jpg]]
            * {{attachment:my.jpg}} will be converted to {{/my.jpg}}
-     * expect to change macros, parsers, action links, 3rd party extensions
+           * expect to change custom macros, parsers, action links, 3rd party extensions

 From moin < 1.9
 ===============